Track Layouts, Layered Path Decompositions, and Leveled Planarity: Parameterized complexity

 As we now show, leveled planarity is not $t$-finite state when $t$ is sufficiently large.

 \begin{theorem} For all $t \geq 6$, the family of leveled planar graphs is not $t$-finite state. \end{theorem} \begin{proof} Let $F$ be the family of leveled planar graphs.
 It suffices to prove the theorem in the case when $t = 6$.
 Consider the $6$-boundaried graphs $U_p$ and $L_q$ shown in~\cref{fig:u_l_graphs}, and observe that $U_p \oplus L_q$ is leveled planar if and only if $p = q$.
-So $U_p \sim_F U_{\ell}$ if and only if $p = \ell$, which implies that $\sim_{F_6}$ does not have finite index and that in turn $F$ is not $6$-finite state by~\cref{thm:myhill-nerode}. \end{proof}
+So $U_p \sim_F U_{\ell}$ if and only if $p = \ell$, which implies that $\sim_{F_6}$ does not have finitely many equivalence classes, and that in turn $F$ is not $6$-finite state by~\cref{thm:myhill-nerode}. \end{proof}

 \cref{thm:finite-state} implies that (when $t\ge 6$) the parse trees of leveled planar graphs with treewidth $t$ are not recognizable by tree automata.
 Therefore automata-based methods such as Courcelle's Theorem cannot be used to show leveled planarity to be fixed-parameter tractable with respect to treewidth.
 In particular, leveled planarity cannot be expressed using the forms of monadic second-order graph logic to which Courcelle's Theorem applies.